 - About 25,000 family farmers have production (growout) contracts with the companies.
 Approximately 95 percent of broiler chickens are produced on these farms, with the remaining 5 percent raised on company-owned farms or farms without contracts.
 Family farms also produce pullets and hatching eggs under contracts.

-- In 2021, over 9.2 billion broiler chickens, weighing more than 59.5 billion pounds, liveweight, were produced.
-More than 41.9 billion pounds of chicken product were marketed, measured on a ready-to-cook basis.
+- In 2022, more than 9.4 billion broiler chickens, weighing 62 billion pounds, liveweight, were produced.
+About 44 billion pounds of chicken products were marketed, measured on a ready-to-cook basis.
+That was a 2.9% increase from 2021.

 - The United States is the second leading broiler exporter in the world, behind Brazil.

-- The top 5 export destinations (value) in 2021 were China, Mexico, Cuba, Canada, and Angola.
+- The top 5 export destinations (value) in 2022 were China, Mexico, Canada, Cuba and Taiwan.

-- The top 5 export destinations (volume) in 2021 were Mexico, China, Cuba, Angola, and Taiwan.
+- The top 5 export destinations (volume) in 2022 were Mexico, China, Cuba, Taiwan, and Philippines.

-- Americans consume more chicken (young meat chicken and fowl) than anyone else in the world – more than 97 pounds per capita in 2021 – the number one protein consumed in the United States.
+- Americans consume more chicken (young meat chicken and fowl) than anyone else in the world – 100.6 pounds per capita in 2022 – the number one protein consumed in the United States.

 - The top 7 broiler producing states are: North Carolina, Georgia, Arkansas, Alabama, Texas, Mississippi, and Delaware.